 Hynes offers language assistance services in-person and over the phone.
-For more information, please contact Shawn Persick, Chief Operations Officer.
+For more information, please contact Brandi Huling, Director of Special Education.

 A Home Language Survey (HLS) is required and completed at the beginning of each year by families as part of the back-to-school information packet and is maintained by the school.